Patapom/webgl/Web/blog/patapom/docs/BRDF/PreIntegration.md

 ![LobesPenetrationRatio3D.png](./images/LobesPenetrationRatio3D.png)

+@TODO: Should we factor in the amount of neighbor cones so we have more penetration due to 6 neighbor cones when roughness is low, and less penetration due to only 4 neighbor cones when roughness is high?

 We can see the penetration ratio stays in the normalized range [0,1].
 The green plane represents the *reference value* of the minimal interpenetration ratio that we can't go below and that occurs, once again, at the coarsest mip level when the lobes are separated by a $\theta_0 = \frac{\pi}{2}$ angle and roughness $\alpha = 1$, which is the case of the top right corner of the 3D graph above.